 - The internship shall be served in a licensed pharmacy under the supervision of a licensed pharmacist approved by Council as a preceptor pharmacy and a preceptor pharmacist.
-The intern shall be responsible for securing a preceptor pharmacist and preceptor pharmacy. - A minimum of 400 hours to be served in a pharmacy that has direct contact with patients.
+The intern shall be responsible for securing a preceptor pharmacist and preceptor pharmacy. - A minimum of 400 hours for 600-hour internships are to be served in a pharmacy that has direct contact with patients.
 If the practice site cannot meet this requirement, please contact CPhM for more information. - The intern shall apply to the Registrar, at least 7 days prior to commencement of the internship, including the name of the preceptor pharmacist and the location of the preceptor pharmacy. - Any changes in preceptor pharmacist and/or pharmacy will require the approval of the Registrar in advance.
-Internship hours may need to be repeated. - A licensed pharmacist shall be deemed eligible to train an intern if, in addition to compliance with the Manitoba Pharmaceutical Act, the preceptor pharmacist: - Has been approved by Council as a preceptor, - Has satisfied Council that the preceptor will provide ample time with the intern to allow the intern to receive sufficient practical training, and
+Internship hours may need to be repeated. - A licensed pharmacist shall be deemed eligible to train an intern if, in addition to compliance with the Manitoba Pharmaceutical Act, the preceptor pharmacist: - Has been approved by Council as a preceptor, - Has satisfied Council that the preceptor will provide ample time with the intern to allow the intern to receive sufficient practical training, - Has a minimum 1 year of licensure in the province of Manitoba, immediately prior to the preceptor application, and